 The 2020 Study identified the establishment of Sydney as a sustainable finance and services hub as one of the opportunities for the financial sector.
 Sydney is now the leading financial centre of the Asia Pacific region.
-In 2022, Sydney was ranked 13th in the top global financial sectors by Z/Yen, and 10th when it comes to green finance.158 Analysing the dimensions used to calculate the rank, Sydney ranks 4th globally for quality of the finance products and services and 16th for prevalence of green financial services and products.
+In 2022, Sydney was ranked 13th in the top global financial sectors by Z/Yen, and 10th when it comes to green finance.
+Sydney ranks 4th globally for quality of the finance products and services and 16th for prevalence of green financial services and products.
 This means that, while Sydney's green financial services and products are of high quality, opportunities exist to grow the range of green finance services and products on offer.

-Through TCorp, the NSW Government is growing the NSW Sustainable Bond Programme, with \$2 billion worth of bonds being issued in 2021/22 financial year, bringing the total amount issued under the program to \$7.2 billion.159 The green and social assets approved for use for the 2022 bonds includes clean transport, sustainable water and wastewater management.160 The program governance is through oversight by the NSW Sustainable Bond Committee, and is guided by the NSW Sustainable Bond Framework, which has been externally verified.
+Through TCorp, the NSW Government is growing the NSW Sustainable Bond Programme, with \$2 billion worth of bonds being issued in 2021/22 financial year, bringing the total amount issued under the program to \$7.2 billion.
+The green and social assets approved for use for the 2022 bonds includes clean transport, sustainable water and wastewater management.
+The program governance is through oversight by the NSW Sustainable Bond Committee, and is guided by the NSW Sustainable Bond Framework, which has been externally verified.